ldodds/prelinger-tv/README.md

 INSTALLATION
 ------------

 The application is a very simple Sinatra application.
-It's dependent on the Kasabi.rb ruby gem[3].
+It's dependent on the [Kasabi.rb][3] ruby gem.

 You need to configure your Kasabi API key in the KASABI_API_KEY environment variable before it will run.
 You should then be able to do: